bloeys/idc-docs/_IDCController/ExecuteCmdFromString.md

   - title: Example 2
     language: csharp
     code_block: |-
-      //Sets the color to white by using constructor of the Color struct IDCUtils.IDC.ExecuteCmdFromString("SetCmdColor - [1, 1, 1, 1]");
+      //Sets the color to white by using the constructor of the Color struct IDCUtils.IDC.ExecuteCmdFromString("SetCmdColor - [1, 1, 1, 1]");
 ---